10 Things You Should Know About Andrew Johnson

 Boosted by the experiences gained, he contested and won a seat in the Tennessee House of Representatives in 1835.

 Johnson was an extremely successful tailor and businessman

 Historians state that Eliza had a huge impact on Johnson’s early life.
 She even helped him improve his mathematics and writing skills.
 This was evident during the first decade of their marriage, where Johnson’s tailoring business grew tremendously.
 The future president of America also made some amount of fortune in the real estate business.

-Only Southerner to serve in the U.S. Senate during the Civil War
+He was the only Southerner to serve in the U.S. Senate during the American Civil War

 Between 1843 and 1853, Johnson served in the U.S. House.
 He followed this up with a two two-year term as governor of Tennessee (1853-1857).
 Then in 1857, he secured a seat in the U.S. Senate.
 This was around the same time were the issue of slavery had reached epic proportions.
 Andrew Johnson did indeed lend his support to the Fugitive Slave Act – an act which compelled the North to return runaway slaves back to their masters in the South.

 In spite of his support to his native South, Andrew Johnson chose to remain in the Senate, supporting efforts to keep the Union together.
 He was the only southern Senator to do this after the South seceded in droves from the Union in 1861.